ghfisanotti/iot_demasled_domo18_a2/README.md

 P6 (P6)   -> Relay 1
 ~~~

-## Generating ESPhome firmware
+## Generating ESPHome Firmware

-This can be done with the ESPhome Dashboard, one way is running this in Docker:
+This can be done using the **ESPHome Dashboard**.
+One way to run it is via Docker:

 ~~~
 docker run --rm --detach --name esphome \